MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M06-empower-workforce-copilot-hr/9-use-viva-engage-announce-agent.md

         - “The assistant helped me understand our new benefits package without having to schedule a meeting.
 It was a real time-saver!”
             — Abby B., Financial Analyst

         - “I was concerned about the agent divulging personal information, such as my salary, my pay level, and so on.
 I thoroughly tested it to see if it would share any confidential details, and it didn't provide any personal information at all.
-I felt a whole lot better about using this agent after running those tests.”
+I felt a whole lot better about using the agent after running those tests.”
             — Chet F., Operations Coordinator

 11. Review the employee testimonials.
 Since you’re satisfied with how it turned out, ask Copilot to rewrite the entire announcement by using the revised opening sentences and employee testimonials that it created.